ibmresilient/resilient-community-apps/fn_twitter_most_popular/README.md

+# Resilient Integration with Twitter Search API
 **This package contains one function which targets the Twitter Search API.
 Takes in an input of a multiple possible hashtags and a number of Tweets to be returned and contacts the Twitter Search API to return the results.
-Requires Twitter Access Key and Secret to obtain a OAuth2 read-only token.
+Requires Twitter Access Key and Secret to obtain a OAuth2 read-only token. **
  ![screenshot](./screenshots/1.png)